dfelinto/blender-multiview-old/README.md

 How to build it
 ---------------
+UPDATE: you know need OpenEXR 2.0 to use this branch.
+(so you need to recompile openexr and openimageio and possibly openshadinglanguage)

 Rough guide, basically you need to manually copy the addons and addons_contrib folders inside the checkout blender code.

 For tips in building Blender for your system refer to to Blender Wiki.